 See Sync limits for recommendations specific to synchronization.
 Reaching the limit triggers a safeguard that temporarily suspends the account.

-The following limits apply for Google Apps for Business or Education editions.
+The following limits apply for Google Apps for Work or Education editions.
 Limits for domains during trial are lower.
 These limits may change without notice in order to protect Google’s infrastructure.

 |Limit||Per hour||Per day|